jacebenson/cedar/docs/docs/auth/supabase.md

 })
 ```

-In RedwoodJS, you will always use `logIn` and pass the necessary credential options and also an `authMethod` to declare how you want to authenticate.
+In CedarJS, you will always use `logIn` and pass the necessary credential options and also an `authMethod` to declare how you want to authenticate.

 ```ts
 const { logIn } = useAuth()